nubificus/vaccel-tutorials/lab1/README.md

 In order to build our "Hello, world" example we need to link it against `libvaccel` which depends on `libdl`.

-We put the above snippet in a file named `hello_world.c`, compile it and link it.
+We put the above snippet in a file named `noop.c`, compile it and link it, and this is provided in the examples directory as seen below.

 ```
-gcc -I ../src hello_world.c -c
+gcc -I ../src/include/ -I ../third-party/slog/src ../examples/noop.c -c
-gcc -L src hello_world.o -o hello_world -lvaccel -ldl
+gcc -L src noop.o -o noop -lvaccel -ldl
 ```

 The `-I` flag above tells gcc to look for vaccel.h header file under the src